 Importantly, parents who believe that notifying their child’s other parent of their relocation plans would put them or their child at risk of harm can petition the court for an exception to the usual notification rules.
 A lawyer in Toronto could provide invaluable assistance in accomplishing a relocation like this in accordance with provincial law.

 Relocating to a new home or city when you share parenting time and responsibilities with someone else may or may not require court involvement, depending on your circumstances.
 Regardless, there are obligations you must fulfill and rules you must follow to ensure your move complies with the law and court’s orders.

-A Toronto relocation lawyer like Paul Riley could provide much-needed guidance and support throughout whatever procedures are necessary for your unique situation.
+A Toronto relocation lawyer from our team could provide much-needed guidance and support throughout whatever procedures are necessary for your unique situation.
 Call today to learn more.